 Method 3 – Buy a Bracelet Fastening Tool

 A bracelet fastening tool works similarly to the bent paperclip, but with slightly better grip and perhaps, even better results.
-You can purchase a bracelet fastening tool online, and they’re easy to use, and you can be sure that any bracelet can be attached because the wire they use is thin enough for both costume jewelry and fine jewelry.
+You can purchase a bracelet fastening tool online, such as Amazon.
+They’re easy to use, and you can be sure that any bracelet can be attached because the wire they use is thin enough for both costume jewelry and fine jewelry.
 So what you need to do is to slightly hook or pinch one end of the bracelet fastening tool.

 Bracelet fastening tools can be used not just for bracelets but also for lighter watches with a simple metal clasp.
 Like bracelets, these watches can easily slip away and fracture if you drop them on the floor.
 It’s best to settle your watch down on the table (taking care not to knock the cover) and use the right tool to put it on.